International Relations & Security

 Bachelor’s Degree Starting Salary

-The median starting salary of students who graduated in 2015-2017 with a bachelor’s degree in international relations was $32,200 per year.
-These stats come from the U.S. Department of Education.
+The median early-career salary of international relations and national security students with a bachelor’s degree is $32,200 a year according to 2017-2018 data from the U.S. Department of Education.
 During this timeframe, most salaries fell between $26,900 (25th percentile) and $37,500 (75th percentile).

-It is possible that some of these people may have taken positions that were not related to international relations.
+One thing to note here is that not all of these people may be working in careers related to international relations.

 Salaries According to BLS

 International Relations majors often go into careers where salaries can range from $99,480 to $115,590 (25th to 75th percentile).
-This range includes all degree levels, so the salary for a person with just a bachelor’s degree may be a little less and the one for a person with an advanced degree may be a little more.
+This range includes all degree levels, so you may expect those with a more advanced degree to make more while those with less advanced degrees will typically make less.

 To put that into context, according to BLS data from the first quarter of 2020, the typical high school graduate makes between $30,000 and $57,900 a year (25th through 75th percentile).
 The average person with a bachelor’s degree (any field) makes between $45,600 and $99,000.
 Advanced degree holders make the most with salaries between $55,600 and $125,400.